of FRWG to be held on June 20, 2019

-first task of the committee was to formulate criteria for determining when an inline multipath ultrasonic custody transfer needs to be recalibrated.
+first task of the committee is to formulate criteria for determining when an inline multipath ultrasonic custody transfer needs to be recalibrated.
 This included running a software program, using a check meter, running diagnostics, doing dry calibration, or any other method that may be effective.